jrlanglois/JRLCodingStandard/README.md

 If a group of lines are too long, it may indicate a higher-order breakdown; by splitting the code into multiple lines,   multiple functions, etc...

+## General Formatting

+* All identifiers are to be `PascalCase`, except variables and functions
+* Variables and functions are to be `CamelCase`

 ## Parentheses

 Insert a single space before an open parenthesis, unless the pair of parentheses are empty.